sSharonV/Flare-On-Walkthroughs/2016/CH_1/README.md

-# Flare-On 2016 Challenge 1 Walkthrough: Cracking the Password
+# Flare-On 2016 Challenge 1 Walkthrough: Cracking a Password For an Executable

 Welcome to the walkthrough for solving one of the Flare-On challenges!
 In this guide, we will detail the process of cracking the password hidden within a binary executable.